2000s Turkish economic boom

-The Turkish economic boom of the 2000s (also known as the Turkish economic Miracle) refers to a period of stabilization and growth following the 2001 Turkish economic crisis.
+The Turkish economic boom of the 2000s (also known as the Turkish economic miracle) was a period of stabilization and growth following the 2001 Turkish economic crisis.
 Between 2002 and 2007, Turkey's economy experienced an average growth rate of 7.2%, much higher than the average growth rate during the nineties.
 The Turkish economy saw relative prosperity during the 2008 financial crisis and the Great Recession and grew 8.8% in 2010, and 9.2% in 2011.

 Turkey saw a decrease in unemployment rates, an increase in education rates, and higher life expectancy throughout the country.
 Turkey's continued economic growth throughout the 2000s was due to multiple factors, including a string of reforms inaugurated by then-Minister of Economic Affairs, Kemal Derviş.

 Recovery and progression after the 2001 economic crisis

 The launch of new economic programs

 In the spring of 2001, the Turkish government launched a number of macroeconomic policies under the new economic program.
 These new medium-term policies led to recovery within the country and the later rise of real GDP in the second quarter of 2002.
 The most significant contributor to the rise in real GDP was the recovery of domestic demand due to the resurgence of the investment sector.